bhaeussermann/weak-dictionary/README.md

 A .NET implementation of a dictionary having weak references to its values.
 The dictionary automatically removes entries from itself as the values get garbage collected.

+The project targets .NET Standard 2.0 and is confirmed (tested) to be working with .NET 5.0 - 6.0 and .NET Framework 4.6.1 - 4.8